 - According to the Committee of Terminology of American Institute of Certified Public Account:” Accounting is the art of recording, classifying summarising in a significant manner and in terms of money, transaction, and events which are, in part at least of a financial character and interpreting the results thereof.”

 - According to Bierman and Drebin:” Accounting may be defined as identifying, measuring, recording and communicating of financial information.”

 Therefore accounting can be defined as” the process of recording, summarising, reporting and analyzing required financial information relating to the economic events of an organization to the interested users for making decisions.”

 Components of Basic Accounting

-The primary function of accounting is to make records of all transaction that the firm enters into.
-For the purpose of recording, accountant maintains a set of books.
+The primary function of accounting is to make records of all transactions that the firm enters into.
+For the purpose of recording, the accountant maintains a set of books.
 Their procedures are very systematic.
 Nowadays, the computer has been deployed to automatically account for transactions as they happen.

 Recording of transactions creates raw data.
 Sentences of road 8000 of little used to in organization for decision making.
 Pages and pages of raw data are of little use to an organization for decision making.
 For this reason, the accountant classifies data into categories.

 Management is answerable to the investors about the company’s state of affairs.
 The operations that are being financed with the money of owners, it needs to be periodically updated to them.
 For this reason, there are periodic reports annually summarising the performance of all four quarters which are sent to them.